brandonmartin101/bpm-redesign/src/pages/index.md

 ---
 templateKey: index-page
 image: /img/dan-grinwis-371619-unsplash-dark.jpg
-heading: Web Developer
+heading: I'm a Web Developer in Oshkosh, WI
-subheading: 'I build fast, secure, effective, and beautiful sites for the modern web.'
+subheading: 'I build fast, secure, effective, and beautiful sites for the modern web.
+See a selection of my work below. :)'
 ---